sivareddyit/qubership-envgene/docs/application-manifest.md

 1. Application Manifest must be open-source compatible
 2. Application Manifest must be sufficient for application deploying by Argo
-3. Application Manifest must be sufficient for calculate Effective Set by EnvGene
+3. Application Manifest must be sufficient for calculate [Effective Set](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#effective-set-v20) by EnvGene
 4. Effective Set generation must not require processing application artifacts
    1. EnvGene must generate Effective Set using only EnvGene Environment Instance and Application Manifest
 5. Effective Set generation for an Environment should take no more than 30 seconds
 6. Application Manifest should be based CycloneDX specification.
 Alternative formats may be considered
 7. Application Manifest must be generated via dedicated CLI tool
 8. Application Manifest must be generated at the application build stage
-9. Application Manifest build should use the "new builder's" input contract
+9. Application Manifest build should use the Builder's input contract
-10. The [Effective Set](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#effective-set-v20) the structure may change

 ## Open questions

-**Q1:** Which Helm chart structures should be supported within this PoC?
+**Q1:** Which Helm chart structures should be supported in Application Manifest?
-    1. One app chart per application
+    1. One umbrella chart per application
-    2. Multiple app charts per application
+    2. Multiple umbrella charts per application
-    3. One non-app chart per application
+    3. One non-umbrella chart per application
-    4. Multiple non-app charts per application
-    5. Xue-xue (???)
-**A1:** All Helm chart structures used in practice within the company (including those listed above) must be supported by the Application Manifest model
+    4. Multiple non-umbrella charts per application **A1:** All Helm chart structures used in practice within the Qubership (including those listed above) must be supported by the Application Manifest model

 **Q2:** Should the Application Manifest be compatible with other deployers?
 **A2:** No